Glenn Davis (halfback): Professional football career

 Despite his knee injury, Davis was an effective player, and was even named to the 1950 Pro Bowl on the strength of his 42 catches for 592 yards as a receiver and 416 yards on 88 carries as a runner; he had seven total touchdowns.
-He scored the first touchdown of the 1950 NFL Championship Game on a 82-yard touchdown catch from Bob Waterfield; the Rams narrowly lost 30-28.
+He scored the first touchdown of the 1950 NFL Championship Game on an 82-yard touchdown catch from Bob Waterfield; the Rams narrowly lost 30–28.
 In 1951, he injured his knee again, and he ran for a total of only 290 yards from scrimmage.
-He caught three passes for ten yards while running the ball six times for -6 yards in the 1951 NFL Championship Game, which Los Angeles won 24-17.
+He caught three passes for ten yards while running the ball six times for -6 yards in the 1951 NFL Championship Game, which Los Angeles won 24–17.

-He did not play the team in the 1952 season.
+He did not play for the team in the 1952 season.
 In September 1953, the Rams released him, ending his professional career.

 Post-football life

 Davis moved to Texas to work in the oil industry, but returned to California a few years later.
 He became special events director for the Los Angeles Times, organizing and directing the newspaper's charity fundraising events.
 He held this job until his retirement in 1987.
-The Times gives the annual Glenn Davis Award in his honor (not to be confused with the Glenn Davis Army Award).
+The Times gave the annual Glenn Davis Award in his honor (not to be confused with the Glenn Davis Army Award).

 Personal life

 Davis was married three times.
 In 1948, he dated actress Elizabeth Taylor.
 From 1951 to 1952 he was briefly married to film actress Terry Moore.

 In 1953, Davis married Ellen Slack; they were married for 42 years, until her death in 1995.
 They had one son, Ralph.
 In 1996, Davis married Yvonne Ameche, widow of NFL star and fellow Heisman Trophy Winner Alan Ameche.
 Davis was survived by his wife Yvonne, his son, Ralph, and a stepson, John Slack III.

+Davis was sometimes confused with Olympic medal-winning athlete and Detroit Lions wide receiver Glenn Ashby Davis (1934–2009); the two men occasionally received each other's mail, but they never met.